adityaahj/redbus-multimodal/README.md

 **.env:** Stores API keys and environment variables (not included in the repo for security).

+## Prompting Strategy

+Alongside the images being fed in and the prompt put in by the user, appending a constructive prompt on the backend designed to specifically take care of context improvement and a result-oriented analysis, was imperative.
+Here's the internal prompting strategy to better hone in on the testing of the application -

+*Generate a comprehensive stream of testing instructions based on the combined context from all uploaded images and the text input.
+The instructions should be segmented based on the following conditions:*

+**Core Features to Cover:**
+- Source, Destination, and Date Selection
+- Bus Selection
+- Seat Selection
+- Pick-up and Drop-off Point Selection

+**Bonus Features:**
+- Offers
+- Filters
+- Bus Information

+**Test Case Details:**
+- Description
+- Pre-conditions
+- Testing Steps
+- Expected Result

+The testing instructions should be well-organized and detailed.
+Each test case should include a description, pre-conditions, testing steps, and expected results.
+Ensure the instructions cover all elements and images provided.

+Add the aggregated context

 ## Future Enhancements

 **Integration with Other LLMs:** Explore integrating with other AI models to compare output quality.